 12. Rules and Regulations

-A copy of these Rules and Regulations are available here and all members shall be deemed conversant therewith.
+All members shall be deemed conversant with the rules & regulations.
 The Rules shall not be altered except at a general meeting after due notice, and then only provided that two-thirds of those present and voting are in favour.
 The Regulations shall be made and periodically revised by the Committee.